 Humans are widely assumed to be the most intelligent species on Earth due to our intricate civilisations and innovative behaviours.
-But, have you ever considered that our brains have features that are inferior to animal brains?
+But no matter how high we are on the ladder of evolution, have you ever considered that our brains have features that are inferior to animal brains?
 We’ve pitted humans against the rest of the animal kingdom in various categories to reveal whose has the best cerebellum, the brightest cerebrum, and the greatest grey matter in the ultimate Battle of the Brains.

 Unsurprisingly, humans won’t receive any awards for our sense of smell.
 While our brains are relatively large compared to most other animals, the part of our brains devoted to smell, the olfactory bulb, is comparatively small.
 The olfactory bulb of sharks occupies a staggering two-thirds of their brains, the largest of which belongs to the great white shark.
 Meanwhile, two rodents (agouti and capybara) have the largest olfactory bulbs of mammals, with another powerful rodent, rats, employed to sniff out land mines with extraordinary accuracy.
 Potentially the land animal with the best sense of smell are bears, with an olfactory bulb five times bigger than humans’, despite their brains totalling just a third of ours.